Tritype® Archetypes

 The social 639 is preoccupied with their place or position within the group(s) of their choosing.
 Ideally, their group needs to be considered socially acceptable, and their partner needs to be considered friendly and successful to ensure and maintain the security that comes from status.

 They focus on being dutiful and supportive to the people, beliefs, values and/or creeds they have chosen to align with.
 As such, they monitor who is doing what with whom and whether or not they feel included and secure.
-To maintain their security, they seek a role or position within their group(s) and family systems to ensure they have others that will come to their aid should they need it.
+To maintain their security, they seek a role or position within their group(s) and family systems to ensure they have others who will come to their aid should they need it.
 They see themselves as dedicated and loyal to the people in their lives.
 They instinctively shapeshift and become what their others need in order to be deemed worthy of admiration and protection.

 The Sexual 639 Tritype®